Ri-Dearg/horizon-photo/README.md

 ### User Deployment
 1. Download Master Branch.
 0. Unzip contents into a folder.
 0. Open up index.html in a web browser.
-Site should be totally accessible.
+Site will function offline.

+To run locally, you can clone this repository by clicking the clone button on the repository or by typing ```git clone https://github.com/Ri-Dearg/horizon-photo``` into your terminal.
+To disconnect from this repository, type ```git remote rm origin``` into the terminal.

 ## Credits